diSimplex/documentArchive/design/sprints/sprint-003-engine-syntax.md

 the modular structure of the DiSiTT language.
 In particular how will users extend the DiSiTT language.

+Through the previous work (in this sprint), I have come to realize that the diSimplexEngine is essentially a project in showing that Mathematics ***is*** all about ***computation***.

+The semantics of the diSimplexEngine is provided by the collection of diSimplicial structures (diStructures), that is by the functor
+category: [ \Delta, \Universe ], the functors from \Delta to the
+\Universe.
+It is critical here that $\Universe \isomorphic_to [
+\Delta, \Universe ]$, that is, that \Universe is the largest fixed point by the co-algebraic operator [ \Delta, \Universe ], and that identity is defined by the largest (identity) bisimularity associated with this co-algebraic operator.

+These diSimplicial structures simultaneously represent data and process.
+Data and computation.
+The fundamental theory of diSimplicial computation is provided by diStructure transform (the diStructure extension of graph transforms).

+"Constructive" mathematics ***is*** the closure of the finitely computable component of \Universe.
+(The rest of) "Mathematics" is the potentially non-finite computable (similar to Turing-oracles) "rest" of the \Universe.
+Part of this project is to show that, using (classically non-well-founded) co-algebraic reasoning, Mathematical Physics/Science is contained in the "Constructive" components of mathematics.

+In fact the "Rest of (Classical) Mathematics" is almost certainly meta-computable.
+That is, classical mathematics has finitely specifiable (co-algebraic) definitions, which can be computed with at a meta-mathematical or meta-meta-....-mathematical level (though almost certainly not at the "mathematical level").

+To implement this vision, we need to define an ***extensible*** diStructure computational langauge.
+This will take a number of forms.
+It is critical that a diStructure ***can*** be ***interpreted*** as a computational algorithm in its own-right.
+However we will also need a textural language with which to construct diStructures and their algorithms.
+The "base" textural language will most appropriately be written in Lua or a language defined by a Lua based parser (since we have nominally decided that Lua will be the base computational environment).
+However an alternate textural language ***must*** be provided in LaTeX to enable its use in general mathematical writting.

 ## Tasks

 ## Stories/Features